mromano1/Using-Census-API-for-Equity-Analysis/Readme.md

 # Using Census APIs for Equity Analysis

 This workshop will demonstrate how to use US Decennial Census and American Community Survey Data (ACS) Application Programming Interfaces (APIs).
-We will use these basic operations in order to calculate and map ethnicity, gender, mobility, poverty rates and journey to work in New York City.
+We will use these basic operations in order to calculate and map poverty rates in New York State.
+(A similiar script can be applied to calculate ethnicity, gender, mobility,  and journey to work, but will not be covered here).
 We will pull data from the [ACS 5-year estimates for 2020](https://www.census.gov/data/developers/data-sets/acs-5year.html) for this workshop.

 Prerequisites:
 1. Anaconda 3 installed